-The Insurance Companies (Amendment) Ordinance 2015 ('the Amendment Ordinance 2015') enacted by the Legislative Council of Hong Kong on 10 July 2015 provides for, among other things, the establishment of a new and independent statutory body officially known as the "Insurance Authority" ('IA'), as the new insurance regulator independent of the Government, to take over the statutory functions of the Office of the Commissioner of Insurance ('OCI') in regulating the insurance industry in Hong Kong.
+The Insurance Companies (Amendment) Ordinance 2015 ('the Amendment Ordinance 2015') enacted by the Legislative Council of Hong Kong on 10 July 2015 provides for, among other things, the establishment of a new and independent statutory body officially known as the 'Insurance Authority' ('IA'), as the new insurance regulator independent of the Government, to take over the statutory functions of the Office of the Commissioner of Insurance ('OCI') in regulating the insurance industry of Hong Kong.

-The policy objectives of setting up the IA are to modernise the insurance industry regulatory infrastructure to facilitate the stable development of the industry, provide better protection for policy holders and potential policy holders, align Hong Kong with the international practice that insurance regulators should be financially and operationally independent of the government and industry, and set up a direct regulatory regime for insurance intermediaries to replace the existing self-regulatory system administered by three self-regulatory organisations ('SROs').
+The policy objectives of setting up the new IA are to modernise the insurance industry regulatory infrastructure to facilitate the stable development of the industry, provide better protection for policyholders and potential policyholders, align Hong Kong with the international practice that insurance regulators should be financially and operationally independent of the government and industry, and set up a direct regulatory regime for insurance intermediaries to replace the old self-regulatory system administered by three SROs.

-5.1.1 Insurance Ordinance
+5.1.1 Insurance Ordinance ('IO')

 This very important piece of legislation provides the framework for the prudential supervision of the insurance industry of Hong Kong.
 In fact, it covers not only the supervision and regulation of insurers, but also that of insurance intermediaries.
-The Insurance Ordinance (Cap.
-41), formerly entitled the Insurance Companies Ordinance ('ICO'), came into effect in June 1983.
-The principal functions of the then Insurance Authority under the ICO were to ensure that the interests of policy holders and potential policy holders are protected, and to promote the general stability of the insurance industry.
+The IO, formerly entitled the Insurance Companies Ordinance ('ICO'), came into effect in 1983.
+The principal functions of the then Insurance Authority under the ICO were to ensure that the interests of policyholders and potential policyholders are protected, and to promote the general stability of the insurance industry.

 With the relevant provisions of the Amendment Ordinance 2015 coming into operation on 26 June 2017, the ICO was renamed the Insurance Ordinance (Cap.
 41).
-The IA took over the statutory functions of the OCI to regulate the insurance industry in Hong Kong and the OCI was disbanded on the same day.
-The principal functions of the new regulator remain unchanged but it is also tasked to (i) regulate the conduct of insurance intermediaries through a licensing regime; (ii) promote the understanding by policy holders and potential policy holders of insurance products and the insurance industry; (iii) formulate effective regulatory strategies and facilitate the sustainable market development of the insurance industry, and promote the competitiveness of the insurance industry in the global insurance market; (iv) conduct studies into matters affecting the insurance industry; and (v) assist the Financial Secretary of the Government in maintaining the financial stability of Hong Kong by taking appropriate measures in relation to the insurance industry.
+The new IA took over the statutory functions of the OCI to regulate the insurance industry of Hong Kong and the OCI was disbanded on the same date.
+The new regulator is also tasked to (i) regulate the conduct of insurance intermediaries through a licensing regime; (ii) promote the understanding by policyholders and potential policyholders of insurance products and the insurance industry; (iii) formulate effective regulatory strategies and facilitate the sustainable market development of the insurance industry, and promote the competitiveness of the insurance industry in the global insurance market; (iv)

+conduct studies into matters affecting the insurance industry; and (v) assist the Financial Secretary of the Government in maintaining the financial stability of Hong Kong by taking appropriate measures in relation to the insurance industry.